What Is Tadalafil?

 | Drug Class | PDE5 inhibitor |

-| Duration of Action | Up to 36 hours |
+| Duration of Action | Up to 36 hours (“weekend pill”) |

-| Administration | Oral tablet, as needed or daily |
+| Administration | Oral tablet; as needed or daily |

 | Approved Indications | ED, BPH, Pulmonary Arterial Hypertension |

-| Typical Starting Dosage (ED) | 10 mg as needed or 2.5-5 mg once daily |
+| Typical Starting Dosage | 10 mg as needed, or 2.5–5 mg daily [for ED] |

-| Most Common Side Effects | Headache, back pain, flushing, dyspepsia, nasal congestion, muscle aches |
+| Common Side Effects | Headache, back pain, flushing, muscle aches, nasal congestion |

 | Requires Sexual Stimulation? | Yes |

-| Food Restrictions | None significant; may have delayed effect after fatty meals |
+| Food Restrictions | None significant; high-fat meals may delay onset |

 | Prescription Required | Yes |